sysadminmike/yadms/README.md

 Simple stuff to do:

-Do something about grafana time sql issue (see notes on ```$interval``` on https://github.com/sysadminmike/postgres-influx-mimic)
+Do something about grafana time sql issue (see notes on ```timeFilter``` and  ```$interval``` on https://github.com/sysadminmike/postgres-influx-mimic)

-Alter grafana sql entry field to a memo/textarea to and allow for charidge returns to make sql editing simpler.
+Alter grafana sql entry field to a memo/textarea to and allow for new lines to make sql editing simpler.

 Perhaps simplify sql creation with pg function?